WCSCourses/GenEpiLAC2023/Manuals/Intro_to_Linux/Intro_to_Linux.md

 The most common shells are:

--Bourne Shell
+- Bourne Shell

--Bourne Again Shell – BASH (variant is Z Shell)
+- Bourne Again Shell – BASH (variant is Z Shell)

--C Shell (variant is T Shell)
+- C Shell (variant is T Shell)

--K Shell
+- K Shell

 Among these Bourne Again Shell (BASH) is the most popular one.
 This is the default shell on the system, and we will be using it throughout this course.